jmaberk/DDB/README.md

 ## Usage
 IMPORTANT: The pickle_location variable in bayesianOptimizationMaster.py must be changed to the location of your pickleStorage file for this code to run

-The file bayesianOptimizationMaster.py controls the rest of the code It is set up to run a basic 2D Gaussian mixture but instructions running other functions and altering other parameters are given as comments in the code between rows of hash symbols.
+The file bayesianOptimizationMaster.py controls the rest of the code It is set up to run a Hartmann 3D function but instructions running other functions and altering other parameters are given as comments in the code between rows of hash symbols.